AlbertClo/personalized-video-campaign-manager/README.md

 # Personalized Video Campaign Manager

 ## Project Setup
-Copy the example env file
+Copy the example env file.
 `cp .env.example .env`

-Set terminal env vars for docker-compose
+Set terminal env vars for docker-compose.
 `export USER="$(whoami)"`
 `export UID="$(id -u)"`
 This ensures that the files will be writable from inside docker.

-Start docker containers
+Start docker containers.
 `docker-compose up -d`

-Install Composer dependencies
+Install Composer dependencies.
 `docker-compose exec app composer install`

-Run database migrations
+Run database migrations.
 `docker-compose exec app php artisan migrate --seed`
-This will create the database tables and also insert a test client with id = 1
+This will create the database tables and also insert a test client with id = 1.

 You should now be able to access the site in your browser at http://localhost:8000.
-The page should show the Laravel version. e.g. `{"Laravel":"11.10.0"}`
+The page should show the Laravel version. e.g. `{"Laravel":"11.10.0"}`.

 ## API Documentation
 #### POST /api/campaigns